 - Oil paint is an affordable choice, but a major hassle.

-- There are water-based paint alternatives, but they are pricey.
+- Some water-based paint are alternatives, but they are pricey.

 "Because cabinets open and close, receiving a lot more traffic overall than a wall, you'll want to use a paint that hardens," Specker says.